On this page

 Sign-In Widget use cases

-The Widget handles various authentication scenarios.
-See the following sections for common applications.
+The Sign-In Widget handles various authentication scenarios.
+See the following sections for common apps.
 For a full-walk through of a simple JavaScript sample, follow the Sign In and Display User's Email use case.

 Sign in and display the user's email

-In this case, you use the widget to sign in to a simple web page and display the user's email.
+In this case, you use the Sign-In Widget to sign in to a simple web page and display the user's email.
 Ensure that you have an Okta developer account.
 Then, use the following page of code to create a Single-Page App (SPA).

 To create and run this sample use case: